Johndirr/SubtitleSyncAssistant/README.md

 You should have received a copy of the GNU GPL version 3 along with this program.
 If not, see: https://www.gnu.org/licenses/gpl-3.0.html

-Because this application uses PyQt5 (GPL), the combined work must be distributed under GPLv3 (or later) and you may not impose additional restrictions (for example, you cannot make it ìnon?commercial onlyî).
+Because this application uses PyQt5 (GPL), the combined work must be distributed under GPLv3 (or later) and you may not impose additional restrictions (for example, you cannot make it ‚Äúnon?commercial only‚Äù).
 Users are free to run, study, modify, and redistribute the program under the GPL terms.

 ### Third Party Components (summary)

-- PyQt5 ñ GPLv3
+- PyQt5 ‚Äì GPLv3
-- numpy ñ BSD 3-Clause
+- numpy ‚Äì BSD 3-Clause
-- matplotlib ñ Matplotlib (BSD-style) license
+- matplotlib ‚Äì Matplotlib (BSD-style) license
-- pydub ñ MIT
+- pydub ‚Äì MIT
-- pysrt ñ LGPLv3
+- pysrt ‚Äì LGPLv3
 - audio-offset-finder - Apache License 2.0
 - ffmpeg - LGPL 2.1+